demonico85/cleaving/docs/source/example.md

 2. Copy `fcc111-T01-wells.lmp` and the last `data/Fstep1.*.data` file from the [Step 1](#step-1) folder.

 3. Prepare a new LAMMPS input file.
 We again use the `/examples/lj_S/bulk.in` file as a starting point.
-Copy it to the current folder and delete all the lines after the `f3` fix, changing the name of the data file to match the file copied in sub-step 2.
+Copy it to the current folder, delete all the lines after the `f3` fix and change the temperature to 0.1 `variable Tsyst equal 0.1` and change the name of the data file to match the file copied in sub-step 2.

 4. The switching off is implemented directly in the definition of the pair interactions.
 We therefore need to change the pair interaction in the LAMMPS script file (section *Interactions*) to the new defined type